pine-lang/pine-lang/src/pine/PROGRESS.md

 customers *
 ```

-### [ ] Use the schema to determine the relationships between tables
+### [x] Use the schema to determine the relationships between tables

-Almost there...
-The schema is hardcoded for some entities.
-I need to dynamically fetch the schema.
+Currently, I am relying on a convention i.e. table names are always camel case
+and the forign keys follow the same convention.
+This will definitely not hold
+true for all schemas.

 ### [x] It should be possible to place the expressions in any order